niccokunzmann/somarosa.co.uk/content/offerings/online-workshops.md

 Nourishing touch & cuddles can feel scary with strangers, but we gently open to connection gentle step at a time at your own pace doing only what feels really nourishing for you

-This is a trauma-informed space as trained by Rachel Rickards & Catherine Hale The Field & Culture of Care where there is a gentle pace supported by attunement, embodied listening and nervous system resourcing.
+This is a trauma-aware space as trained by Eshana Spiers, where we our regulating our nervous systems and you are held in your experience in what arises for you

 ## The Workshop